 ART AND ARCHITECTURE

-The Cathedral of Santa Maria Assunta is elevated on a platform of 11 steps, and is a Latin cross with three naves and a dodecagonal dome.
+The Cathedral of Santa Maria Assunta is elevated on a platform of 11 steps, and has a Latin cross plan with three naves and a dodecagonal dome.

-The facade, all in white marble with decoration of Siena Red and green marble from Prato, is divisible in two halves, inferior and superior, built in two distinct constructive phases.
-The richness of the decoration, mainly sculptural, hides irregularities and asymmetries derived from the long construction period.
+The facade, all in white marble with decorations of red marble from Siena and green marble from Prato, is divisible in two levels, inferior and superior, built in two distinct constructive phases.
+The richness of the decorations, mainly sculptural, hides irregularities and asymmetries derived from the long construction period.

 The dome is characterized by two orders of loggias, one made of slender twin columns and pointed arches and the other of shorter single columns and lowered arches.
 The hemisphere is made of bricks and covered with lead plates.
-It was completed in 1263, but the top of the dome was rebuilt by Barna di Turino in 1385, before the present lantern was built in 1667, for a total height of 48 meters.
+It was completed in 1263, but the top of the dome was rebuilt by Barna of Turin in 1385, long before the construction of the present lantern in 1667, for a total height of 48 meters.

 Inside, the Cathedral of Siena preserves numerous masterpieces executed over centuries – sculptures made by Nicola Pisano and by his son, Giovanni Pisano, by Donatello, by Michelangelo and by Gian Lorenzo Bernini, frescoes by Pinturicchio and by Ventura Salimbeni, stained glass windows by Duccio di Buoninsegna, by Pastorino de’ Pastorini and by Domenico Ghirlandaio.